Google AI Nano Banana for architecture and decoration projects. it’s insane!

 Nano Banana for architecture and decoration

-Nano Banana is the new model of Google’s artificial intelligence for image editing.
-It allows you to edit photos using text instructions, and it does it very well!
+Nano Banana is Google’s new artificial intelligence model for image editing and generation, integrated into Gemini.
+It allows users to create and edit photos using simple text instructions—and it does it very well!

 Used in architecture or decoration projects, it is a very powerful tool capable of maintaining defined and coherent details when transforming an image, whether in an isometric view, changing light, colors, elements, or rendering a plan, and it’s free!